-Last Revis sed: 8-14-12 (Mc ost recent revision is highlighted) of science, and three years of social science.
-Any additional graduation credits or units are locally determined. • Criteria established for early graduation are locally determined.
-281-IAC 12.3(6) Student Responsibility and Discipline The board will adopt student responsibility and discipline policies as required by Iowa Code section 279.8.
+Topic lowa Code Rule Citation Rule Rule Interpretation Requirements for Graduation 281-IAC 12.3(5) Each board providing a program through grade 12 shall adopt a policy establishing the requirements students must meet for high school graduation.
+This policy shall make provision for early graduation and be consistent with these requirements and lowa Code section 280.14.
+Each school or school district must require the following as part of its graduation requirements: 1) one-half unit of United States government, 2) one unit of American History, and 3) student participation in physical education for one-eighth unit in each semester of enrollment in high school. lowa Code 256.7(26) states that, beginning with the students in the 2010-2011 school year graduating class, the requirements for high school graduation for students in school districts and accredited nonpublic schools shall include four years of English and language arts, three years of mathematics, three years of science, and three years of social science.
+Any additional graduation credits or units are locally determined.
+Criteria established for early graduation are locally determined.
+Student Responsibility and Discipline 281-IAC 12.3(6) The board will adopt student responsibility and discipline policies as required by lowa Code section 279.8.
 The board shall involve parents, students, instructional and noninstructional professional staff, and community members in the development and revision of those policies where practicable or unless specific policy is mandated by legislation.
 The policies shall relate to the educational purposes of the school or school district.
-The policies shall include, but are not limited to, the following: attendance; use of tobacco; the use or possession of alcoholic beverages or any controlled substance; harassment of or by students and staff as detailed in subrule 12.3(13); violent, destructive, and seriously disruptive behavior; suspension, expulsion, and weapons; out-of-school behavior; participation in extracurricular activities; academic progress; and citizenship.
+The policies shall include, but are not limited to, the following: attendance; use of tobacco; the use or possession of alcoholic beverages or any controlled substance; harassment of or by students and staff as detailed in subrule 12.3(13); violent, destructive, and seriously disruptive behavior; suspension, expulsion, emergency removal, weapons, and physical restraint; out-of-school behavior; participation in extracurricular activities; academic progress; and citizenship.
 Note: This rule applies only to public school districts.
-The content of student responsibility and discipline policies is locally determined with the exception of the following: The local rules shall prohibit the use of tobacco and the use or possession of alcoholic liquor, wine, or beer or any controlled substance.
-The local rules shall prescribe procedures for the handling of reports of child abuse alleged to have been committed by a school employee.
-The local rules shall prescribe procedures for continued school involvement with a student who is suspended or expelled for possession of a dangerous weapon and for the re-integration of the student into the school following the suspension or expulsion.
-The local rules shall provide for the expulsion from school for a period of not less than one year of a student who knowingly possessed a weapon at school.
-(The superintendent may modify expulsion requirements on a case-by-case basis.)
-The school district is not required to have separate board policies for each item listed in this rule.
-A policy may combine any one or more of these items.
-How to involve stakeholders in the development and revision of policy is a local decision.
-Note: This requirement applies only to public school districts.
-RD1.1 The school district has no board policy addressing attendance.
-281-IAC 12.3(6) RD1.2 The school district has no board policy addressing use of tobacco.
-281-IAC 12.3(6) RD1.3 The school district has no board policy addressing use or possession of alcoholic beverages or any controlled substances.
-281-IAC 12.3(6) RD1.4 The school district has no board policy addressing harassment of or by students or staff as detailed in subrule 12.3(13).
-281-IAC 12.3(6) RD1.5 The school district has no board policy addressing violent, destructive, and seriously disruptive behavior.
-281-IAC 12.3(6) RD1.6 The school district has no board policy addressing suspension and expulsion.
-281-IAC 12.3(6) RD1.7 The school district has no board policy addressing weapons.
-281-IAC 12.3(6)
+The content of student responsibility and discipline policies is locally determined with the exception of the following: ➤ The local rules shall prohibit the use of tobacco and the use or possession of alcoholic liquor, wine, or beer or any controlled substance. ➤ The local rules shall prescribe procedures for the handling of reports of child abuse alleged to have been committed by a school employee. ➤ The local rules shall prescribe procedures for continued school involvement with a student who is suspended or expelled for possession of a dangerous weapon and for the re-integration of the student into the school following the suspension or expulsion. ➤ The local rules shall provide for the expulsion from school for a period of not less than one year of a student who knowingly possessed a weapon at school.
+(The superintendent may modify expulsion requirements on a case-by-case basis.) • The school district is not required to have separate board policies for each item listed in this rule.
+A policy may combine any one or more of these items. • How to involve stakeholders in the development and revision of policy is a local decision. • A "good conduct" policy is not the same as "out of school behavior" policy in this rule.
+A good conduct policy is recommended, but not required by law.